SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 * **Topologies are described by the** `Topology Class <../../../documentation/build/html/theory.html#theory.topology.Topology>`_

-.. [*] In order to treat the UL and EM map results on the same footing SModelS applies a trivial binary efficiency to elements for UL type results as will be explained in detail later.
+.. [*] In order to treat the UL and EM map results on the same footing, SModelS applies a trivial binary efficiency to elements for UL-type results as will be explained in detail later.